-Dulint and Balin trudged along the winding mountain path, their packs heavy with supplies and the weight of their secret.
-The sun dipped low on the horizon, painting the sky in hues of orange and purple.
+Dulint and Balin trudged along the mountain path, packs heavy with supplies and their secret weighing heavier still.
+The sun sat low, bleeding red across the peaks.

 “How much further, Uncle?”
 Balin asked, adjusting the straps on his shoulders.